If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 • They work the same way, by slowing the reuptake of serotonin so more of it stays available between nerve cells.

 • They follow the same timeline.
-Early side effects can show in the first week or two, while the fuller effect on mood and anxiety usually takes four to six weeks.
+Early side effects can show in the first week or two, while the fuller effect on mood and anxiety usually takes four to six weeks, sometimes up to eight.

-• They share a core set of side effects: nausea and other stomach effects, sexual side effects, increased sweating, and changes in sleep.
+• They share a core set of side effects: nausea and other stomach effects, headache, sexual side effects, increased sweating, and changes in sleep.

 • Both carry the antidepressant boxed warning about a possible increase in suicidal thoughts in people under 25, especially early in treatment.

-• Both have been available as inexpensive generics for years.
+• Both must not be combined with MAOI antidepressants, and both have been available as inexpensive generics for years.

 How they differ